cascremers/cascremers.github.io/open-positions.md

 title: Open positions in Security and Formal Analysis
 ---

-# Multiple open PhD and postdoc positions in security and formal methods
+# Multiple open PhD and postdoc positions in security and formal analysis

 Professor [Cas Cremers](https://www.cs.ox.ac.uk/people/cas.cremers/intro.html) is expanding his research group within the recently founded [CISPA-Helmholtz center](https://cispa.saarland/) in Saarbrücken, Germany, and has several open PhD and post-doctoral researcher positions.
 Please [get in touch](mailto:cas.cremers@cs.ox.ac.uk) if you are interested!